-- 1. can demonstrate a general knowledge and understanding of the spectrum of information in the biological sciences and related disciplines, including both historical roots of the various biological disciplines and modern theories and technologies; - 2. can speak and write coherently and think critically and logically, using higher-level thinking skills to analyze data, design experimental methodologies and solve problems in all areas of life; - 3. display a knowledge and understanding of major issues and contemporary problems related to our biosphere and the life it supports; - 4. apply the principles and techniques inherent in the various biological disciplines with global perspectives to the problems of a contemporary multicultural society in an effort to improve the quality of their lives and the lives of those in their local and global communities; and - 5. are prepared for leadership and service and to pursue study in biology or related areas at the graduate or professional level and/or seek gainful employment in academia, industry, private agencies or governmental agencies.
+- 1. can demonstrate a general knowledge and understanding of the spectrum of information in the biological sciences and related disciplines, including both historical roots of the various biological disciplines and modern theories and technologies; - 2. can speak and write coherently and think critically and logically, using higher-level thinking skills to analyze data, design experimental methodologies and solve problems in all areas of life; - 3. display a knowledge and understanding of major issues and contemporary problems related to our biosphere and the life it supports; - 4. apply the principles and techniques inherent in the various biological disciplines with global perspectives to the problems of a contemporary multicultural society in an effort to improve the quality of their lives and the lives of those in their local and global communities; and - 5. are prepared for leadership and service and to pursue study in biology or related areas at the graduate or professional level and/or seek gainful employment in academia, industry, private agencies, or governmental agencies; - 6. develop skills of accuracy and precision in thinking communication and experimental manipulation; - 7. are able to employ scientific methods to analyze chemical and biological problems; - 8. understand the intersection of principles of physics, chemistry, and biology in life processes; - 9. reconcile scientific information with moral doctrines.

-The General Education curriculum consists of a distribution of 44 semester credit hours.
-See General Education Section below for details.
+The General Education curriculum consists of a distribution of 39 semester credit hours.
+See General Education Courses section for details.